December 1969 nor'easter: Northeast U.S.

 The cyclone was rated by meteorology researchers Kocin and Uccellini (2004) as a high-end Category 3 on the Northeast Snowfall Impact Scale, equating to a "major" winter storm.
 However, more recent data from the National Climatic Data Center classifies the nor'easter as a low-end "crippling" Category 4.
 By December 30, at least 20 deaths in New York and New England had been attributed to the storm, largely from traffic accidents and physical exhaustion.

 Areas of northeastern Pennsylvania, eastern New York, and Vermont received snowfall in excess of 20 in, including 29.8 in at Burlington, 26.4 in at Albany, and 21.9 in at Binghamton, New York.
 Accumulations locally exceeded 40 in, with 45 in measured at Waitsfield, Vermont and 48 in in the small village of East Wallingford, Vermont.
 The storm remains one of the greatest on record in cities like Albany and Burlington, and contributed to high monthly snowfall totals; in Albany, December 1969 stands as the snowiest documented month, with 57.5 in.
 Throughout the region, the weight of the snow, combined with gale-force winds, collapsed roofs and brought down power lines.
 The winds blew snow from this and previous storms into drifts as high as 30 ft, blocking roads and leaving some communities isolated.
 In some areas, travel was only possible with snowmobiles, which were used by emergency workers to deliver emergency supplies as needed.
 Rescuers also used snowmobiles and aircraft to search for stranded residents and travelers.
 Many cities and counties throughout the Northeast issued snow emergencies.
 Business and industry suffered extensively in the days following the storm.

 While major highways were generally cleared by December 29, some local roads reportedly remained covered for up to a month.
 About 230 mi of the New York State Thruway—nearly half its total length—was closed for 27 hours.
 The snowfall also caused widespread property damage, as the roofs of barns, sheds, and other buildings caved in under the weight of the snow.
 An airport hangar in Oneonta collapsed, destroying five aircraft inside.
 In the aftermath of the storm, many homes sustained water damage from melting snow.
 "Innumerable" traffic accidents were reported, and many motorists became stranded or were forced to abandon their vehicles.
 Four people in a stalled automobile died of carbon monoxide poisoning.
 Also in New York, one man froze to death, and three individuals were killed in a building collapse.
 In the Capital District, the snow fell with a high water content, occasionally mixing with freezing rain.
 As a result, it was much denser than normal and proved difficult to manage.
-The City of Albany spent a record $2 million USD on snow removal, and the city restricted nearly all traffic except for vehicles necessary to maintain emergency supplies.
+The City of Albany spent a record US$2 million on snow removal, and the city restricted nearly all traffic except for vehicles necessary to maintain emergency supplies.
 Governor Nelson Rockefeller closed state offices in Albany on December 29 and 30, in an effort to enable efficient snow removal.
 Mayor Erastus Corning 2nd assessed the situation as a "dire emergency".